ratgdo/homekit-ratgdo/README.md

 ### Reset Door

+This button resets garage door saved values:

+- Generate a new Security+ 2.0 door ID and reset rolling codes to zero
+- Whether your door opener has a motion sensor (learned)
+- The history of last five door open and closing durations

-This button resets the Security+ 2.0 rolling codes and whether your door opener has a motion sensor.
-This may be necessary if the ratgdo device gets out-of-sync with what the door opener expects.
-Selecting this button requires the ratgdo to reboot and does not save any new settings.
+A door reset may be necessary if the ratgdo device gets out-of-sync with what the door opener expects, or if you wish to reset the door open/close duration which is calculated by averaging over the last five open/close operations.
+Selecting this button requires the ratgdo to reboot and does not save any changed settings.

 ### Set WiFi SSID